FreedomBen/handy-bash-scripts/README.md

 3\. backup.bash - Ever planned on updating some config files or other system files but wanted to make a backup in case something went wrong?
 This script makes it a piece of cake.
 No more copying and renaming and then hunting later.
 This script will back up the directory or file in ~/.backups/

+4\. updateRepos.bash - If you have a lot of git repos cloned, run this script from the root directory.
+It will recurse into the git clones below and do a pull and optionally a push.
+If you have un-committed changes they will be stashed while your repo is updated, and restored when finished.  you'll also be notified in case you forgot they were there.
+I use this one several times a day.

-4\. record.bash - This script add a more user friendly front end to the `recordmydesktop` tool.
+5\. record.bash - This script add a more user friendly front end to the `recordmydesktop` tool.
 It lets you select a bounding rect with your mouse rather than make you guess at the coordinates.

 There are lots more scripts, but those are the highlights.